Science Score: 51.0%

 - pandas for storing data about components and time series

-- networkx for some network calculations
+- networkx for network calculations

 - pytest for unit testing